 KCET: Wednesday, September 18, 10:30 p.m.

 Dubbed by many the most popular social dance in the world, it is practiced today by people of all ages, ethnicities, and cultures.
 In South Florida, this Latin-flavored dance, infused with Caribbean and African roots, is performed with distinct passion and artistry.
 From the nightclubs to the performance halls, from senior centers to salsa schools, the dance that began as a folk tradition has exploded into the mainstream.
-Watch preview
+STREAM NOW

 The Salinas Project